abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/ovh/ovh-nginx-ingress-controller.md

 replicaset.apps/cert-manager-webhook-8fc5dcf5f       1         1         1       25s
 ```

-The cert-manager pods and webhook service are running.
+The Cert-Manager pods and webhook service are running.

 Cert-Manager creates custom resource definitions (CRDs).
-Cert-Manager relies on three important CRDs to issue certificates from a Certificate Authority (such as Let’s Encrypt):
+It relies on three important CRDs to issue certificates from a Certificate Authority (such as Let's Encrypt):

-Issuer: Defines a namespaced certificate issuer, which allows you to use different CAs in each namespace.
+- **Issuer**: Defines a namespaced certificate issuer, allowing you to use different CAs in each namespace.

-ClusterIssuer: Similar to Issuer, but it does not belong to a namespace and can be used to issue certificates in any namespace.
+- **ClusterIssuer**: Similar to `Issuer`, but not namespaced; it can issue certificates in any namespace.

-Certificate: Defines a namespaced resource that references an Issuer or ClusterIssuer for issuing certificates.
+- **Certificate**: Defines a namespaced resource that references an `Issuer` or `ClusterIssuer` for issuing certificates.

-Inspect the CRDs by running the following command :
+Inspect the CRDs by running the following command:

 ```
 kubectl get crd -l app.kubernetes.io/name=cert-manager
 ```

-The output looks similar to the following
+The output looks similar to the following:

 ```
 NAME                                  CREATED AT